zzzprojects/docs/dappertutorial.net/pages/third-party-libraries/dapper-contrib-third-party-library.md

 There is no support for composite key mapping.

 **Dapper.Contrib** has an `Update` extension method, and `SQLiteConnection` also exposes an `Update` event that clashes with each other.
-But you can easily resolve the clash by using any of the following ways:
+But you can easily resolve the clash by using any of the following techniques:

 - Pass a type parameter to the Update method